 Last week I celebrated the 10th anniversary of my birth into motherhood.
 It kind of boggles my mind that I’ve been a mother for a decade.
 It also boggles my mind that this baby…

 For the past couple of years, I’ve been pondering what I want to do to help her prepare as she nears the milestone of menarche.
-Over the years I’ve taught her little by little (through casual conversations) about her body, her reproductive organs, how they work, what will happen when she starts to bleed, how babies are made, etc. Being the daughter of a birth junkie has its perks!
+Over the years I’ve taught her little by little (through casual conversations) about her body, her reproductive organs, how they work, what will happen when she starts to bleed, feminine hygiene products (including all about menstrual cups), how babies are made, etc. Being the daughter of a birth junkie has its perks!
 She knows more about women’s bodies than most girls her age, I’d wager, and certainly more than I ever knew before I reached menarche.

 I wrote a bit about my own journey into the world of menstruation and my hopes for my daughters in my post “Red and Powerful” HERE.
 I’ve known for a long time that I wanted my daughters’ experiences to be more positive than mine was.
 So a month or two ago I started creating a book for my daughter.